 We keep a list of readers who can assess children’s and YA books in a range of languages.
 Please email us at email@example.com for a copy of the PDF list.

 In the UK, you can find a literary translator via the Translators’ Association (a subgroup of the Society of Authors).
 The translator directory here.
 You can search by language or keyword e.g. children’s to find translators with specific experience.

 In Australia, the organization representing literary translators is AALITRA.

 The Society of Children’s Book Writers and Illustrators (SCBWI) has translator members and you can search the directory here.

 Bologna Children’s Book Fair also has a translator directory which you can find here.

 The Global Literature in Libraries Initiative Translated YA Book Prize celebrates the best translated literature for young adults.
-Entries for the 2021 prize are now open for books published in 2018, 2019 and 2020.
-Deadline for submissions: 15 December.
-See website for further details.
+Submissions currently closed.
+Check back later in the year.

 The Warwick Prize for Women in Translation is awarded annually to the best eligible work of fiction, poetry, literary non-fiction, work of fiction for children or young adults, graphic novel, or play text, written by a woman, translated into English by a translator (or translators) of any gender, and published by a UK or Irish publisher.
 Submissions open NOW.
 Deadline 28th May 2021.